ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S05_Bitwise_Operations/19_reconstructing_integers.md

 ### Fixing the Wrong Answer

 But that value doesn't make sense.
-We know that bits 8-15 have values from 256 to 32,768.
-So, given that at least one of those bits is set, we can't possibly have a result less than 256.
+We know that bits $8$ through $15$ have values from $256$ to $32,768$.
+So, given that at least one of those bits is set, we can't possibly have a result less than $256$.

-Instead, we need to multiply this byte by 256 to get the result we expect
+Instead, we need to multiply this byte by $256$ to get the result we expect

 ```python
 num += bytes[1] * 256 # 585